Troubleshooting Home Sharing

 1. Set up Home Sharing on all devices

-Note: If you cannot see your photos on Apple TV (2nd generation and 3rd generation) using Home Sharing, choose File > Home Sharing > Choose Photos to Share with Apple TV… and make sure that the checkbox next to Share Photos From is enabled.
+Note: If you can't see your photos on Apple TV (2nd generation and 3rd generation) using Home Sharing, in iTunes choose File > Home Sharing > Choose Photos to Share with Apple TV… and make sure that the checkbox next to Share Photos From is enabled.

 2. Verify system requirements

-Home Sharing requires a computer using the latest version of iTunes,* and one or more of the following devices on the same home network:
+To use Home Sharing, you need the latest version of iTunes open on a computer that is not in sleep mode,* and one or more of the following devices on the same home network:

 3. Check your Apple ID

 Home Sharing requires all computers, iOS devices, and Apple TVs (2nd generation and 3rd generation) to use the same Apple ID.

 To verify your intended Apple ID is enabled on all of your devices:

 - On Apple TV, navigate to Settings > Computers and look in the bottom-left.